dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A man of courage is also full of faith.
+  The law will never make a man free; it is men who have got to make the law free.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1021 days)
+## 🌟 Experiences (1022 days)

 ### 🧮 Programming languages